 EVOO is an acronym for extra virgin olive oil.
 Its classification requires the product meet a strict set of regulations for a company to apply it to their product.

-Though the standards may vary between countries, the International Olive Council actually provides a succinct definition.
-This definition is typically followed by most nations.
-EVOO it’s the best olive oil possible.
+This definition is typically followed by most nations, so EVOO it’s the best olive oil possible.

 Due to this, it retains its natural antioxidants and vitamins, which are often lost during processing.
 This makes it a more healthful oil than regular olive oil but also makes it a little more expensive.